Kara Mustafa Pasha: Early life and career

-Kara Mustafa led several successful campaigns into Tsardom of Russia, attempting to shore up the position of the Cossack state, then an Ottoman vassal.
+Kara Mustafa led several successful campaigns into the Tsardom of Russia, attempting to shore up the position of the Cossack state, then an Ottoman vassal.
 He established Ottoman garrisons in many of Ukraine's cities, and conquered the traditional Cossack capital of Chyhyryn, which had been under Russian occupation.

-During his campaign he successful conquered Chygyryn.
-He pursued Grigory Romodanovsky and in the battle on the Dnieper River in August the sides did not achieve a decisive victory over each other, so both retreated, because his commanders wanted to retreat and believed that he would destroy the army.
-After that battles he conquered by siege powerful fortress Kaniv.
+During his campaign, he successfully conquered the fortress of Chigirin.
+He pursued Grigory Romodanovsky and met him in the battle of the Dnieper River between August 14 and 20.
+Despite the losses on both sides, neither commander achieved a decisive victory over the other, and both were forced to retreat.
+Mustafa was forced to retreat because of severe logistical difficulties incurred from campaigning in the steppe and so was convinced by his commanders to retreat.
+After the battle, he conquered the powerful fortress of Kaniv by siege.